 Nukini rapé | Cetico – Cumaceba | #26

-The Cecropia membranasea or commonly referred to as Cetico in Brazil, makes up the base for this formulation.
-The plant matter used is rendered into a fine and pure white ash where other medicines are then added into it.
-The Cetico itself contains a profile of chemical constituents including flavonoids, steroids and terpenes.
-Research is showing that this plant is an effective hypoglycemic, analgesic, antiulcer, along with antimalarial properties and it also possess wound healing abilities.The Cetico has been used as a sacred medicine by the Nukini for centuries and facilitates a deepening of one’s meditative experience while opening a channel for the absorption and activation of the other properties it is combined with.
+The Cecropia membranasea or commonly referred to as ‘Cetico’ in Brazil, makes up the base for this formulation.
+It is rendered into a fine and pure white ash into which other medicines are then added.
+The ‘Cetico’ itself contains a profile of chemical constituents including flavonoids, steroids, and terpenes.
+Research is showing that this plant of anti-malarial and wound healing properties is also an effective hypoglycemic, analgesic, and anti-ulcer remedy.
+‘Cetico’ has been used by the Nukini for centuries as an effective ingredient to activate the properties of other components of the rapé blend.

-The Nukini tribe (Nuquini)
+The Nukini people

 What is Rapé?

 Rapé, pronounced ‘ha-pey’ in Portuguese, is a traditional snuff used by various indigenous tribes of South America.
 Predominantly tribal people from Brazil and Peru.
 Rapé blends contain a ground mixture of plants, tree bark, seeds, and ash.
 The fine powder is blown into each nostril through a bone or bamboo pipe called a ‘Tepi’ or ‘Kuripe’.
 The Tepi applicator is a long blow pipe that connects the nostril of the receiver to the mouth of the person that administers the snuff.
 The Kuripe is for self-application.
 The V-shaped applicator connects the nostril to the mouth allowing the snuff to be self-blown into the nose.